What is a Static Budget?

 - By maintaining such a budget, the financial requirements of each department company can monitor on a day to day work as well as long term financial plans.
 It is a blueprint or guiding scale of a business organization for a particular period.

 - It is a useful tool for every stakeholder within the company.
 It can be used by accountants and CFO’S to ensure monetary controls.
-It saves the organization from overspending and to make the balance between outgoing payments and incoming revenues i.e. it controls the flow of funds as per planning.
+It saves the organization from overspending and to make the balance between outgoing payments and incoming revenues, i.e., it controls the flow of funds as per planning.

 - It can also be termed as a cash flow planning tool for the organization.
 If a company has a well-maintained cash flow system, then it will never fall short of cash in any situation arising out of any contingency like the breakdown of equipment or more production requirement, etc.

-Static Budget vs Flexible Budget
+Static Budget vs. Flexible Budget

 - A flexible budget is a form of costing analysis tool which changes with the change (increases or decrease) in sales and production level of business.
-Flexible budgets are basic tools to measure the performance of business about the static budget.
+Flexible budgets are fundamental tools to measure the performance of business about the static budget.

 - Static budgets don’t allow any change if figures by any change in company production so these companies can lower costs by making smarter decisions.

-Accordingly, an organization can keep a track of its expenses and ensure whether it is going on as per plan or not.
-The static budget becomes dysfunctional in case of a change in anticipated situations like a major change in actual production/ sales.
+Accordingly, an organization can keep track of its expenses and ensure whether it is going on as per plan or not.
+The static budget becomes dysfunctional in case of a change in anticipated situations like a significant change in actual production/ sales.
 Overall it is a very beneficial tool for every organization as a tool for product profitability and cost analysis.

-This has been a guide to what is Static Budget and its definition.
+This article has been a guide to what is Static Budget and its definition.
 Here we discuss examples and the importance of static budget along with advantages and disadvantages.
 You may learn more about financing from the following articles –